 Kinsale © Stephen Carter

 Kinsale is an old fishing village just 18 miles (29km) south of Cork.
 It's best known for the world renowned Old Head Golf Links, set on a narrow head jutting out into the Celtic Sea.
-Kinsale has a number of sights of interest including The Courthouse and Desmond Castle.
+Kinsale has a number of interesting sights, including The Courthouse and Desmond Castle.

 Charles Fort is two miles (3km) outside Kinsale.
 Constructed in the late 17th century on the site of an earlier coastal fortification, it is a classic example of a star-shaped fort.
 William Robinson, architect of the Royal Hospital in Kilmainham, Dublin, and Superintendent of Fortifications, is credited with its design.
 As one of the largest military forts in the country, Charles Fort has been associated with some of the most momentous events in Irish history, the most significant of which include the Williamite War in 1690 and the Irish Civil War in 1922-1923.
 James Fort sits across the estuary.
 It is an earlier structure that was designed by Paul Ive in 1602.